ietf-wg-cellar/matroska-specification/codec_specs.md

 Stream was created via improved codec API (UCI) or transmuxed from MP4, not simply transmuxed from AVI.
-Note there are differences how b-frames are handled in these original streams, when being compared to a VfW created stream, as here there are `no` dummy frames inserted, the frame order is exactly the same as the coding order, same as in MP4 streams.
+Note there are differences how b-frames are handled in these original streams, when being compared to a VfW created stream, as here there are `no` dummy frames inserted, same as in MP4 streams.

 Initialization: none